-- Codeable – get in touch with WordPress developers that have been vetted by Codeable.
+- Codeable – Get in touch with WordPress developers who have been vetted by Codeable.
 This is a great option for launching or starting a project on your membership site.

 - MemberFix – subscribe to a plan that will give you a set number of hours of access to a team of expert membership site developers.
 This is a great option to keep your membership site well maintained.

-- Freelancer – works in the same way as Upwork but with not as many workers.
+- Freelancer – This site works in the same way as Upwork but with a smaller pool of workers.

-- Craigslist – can be a good way to find local developers.
+- Craigslist – This site can be a great resource for finding local developers.

-- WordPress Jobs – another place to post job adverts when looking for a WordPress developer.
+- WordPress Jobs – This is a great place to post job adverts when looking for a WordPress developer.

 Of course, there are many more places to look, but the above should provide you with lots of candidates to consider.

-Hopefully, you now have enough information to decide who you’d like to hire, then go about finding the right person for the job.
+Hopefully, you now have enough information to decide who you’d like to hire, and you're ready to go about finding the right person for the job.

 Whether you want to hire someone to build a new membership site from scratch or improve the functionality of your existing online business website, there’s sure to be countless developers out there who can help.